The way we’ve built our society, summer is our reward.

 Described as a multi-sensory drone light show that creates a symphony of lights in the sky above the Pigeon Forge park, the effect is something akin to living animation combined with a fireworks show.

-Each night, weather permitting, Intel Drone Light Shows will launch 400 drones, each capable of producing a full spectrum of color.
+Each night, weather permitting, Intel Drone Light Shows will launch hundreds of drones into the sky, each capable of producing a full spectrum of color.
 These drones will light the night sky in multiple formations that move in sync with a choreographed fireworks show.

-In a press release, Dollywood’s marketers called the effect “epic”.
+In a press release, Dollywood’s marketers called the effect “epic” and is one of the family-favorite shows.

 To be honest, the closing showstoppers have been one of the places Dollywood struggles.